Localized Quantitative Criteria for Equidistribution: Introduction

 then the sequence is uniformly distributed. \end{corollary} The criterion cannot be directly applied to use pair correlation: for that we would be required to work on the scale $t_N \sim N^{-2}$ and it is not too difficult to see that this is where the criterion has to stop working because the diagonal terms are already too large

-However, it is fairly easy to see that it is possible to make a slight adaption to the scale, essentially $t_N \sim f(N) N^{-2}$ for some suitably chosen and very slowly growing unbounded sequence $f(N)$ (growing at a speed depending on the speed of convergence of the pair correlation function).
+However, it is fairly easy to see that it is possible to make a slight adaption to the argument and we will describe this adaption at the end of the paper.
 Many variants are conceivable, we prove the following natural generalization. \begin{corollary}[Weak Pair correlation] Let $(x_n)_{n=1}^{\infty}$ be a sequence on $[0,1]$, let $0 < \alpha < 1$ and assume that for all $s > 0$

 then the sequence is uniformly distributed. \end{corollary} We emphasize that this result is more widely applicable since the requirement of weak pair correlation is less stringent.
 Consider, for example, a sequence $(x_n)_{n=1}^{\infty}$ obtained by taking $x_{2n-1}$ to be i.i.d. uniformly chosen random variables on $[0,1]$ and $x_{2n} = x_{2n-1}$.
 This sequence does not have Poissonian pair correlation but satisfies the notion of weak pair correlation for all $0<\alpha<1$ a.s.
 The argument naturally generalizes to other geometric spaces and can be roughly summarized as saying that whenever